 I am not a DIY blogger, never have been and based on this post, probably never will be – so forgive my pictures / lack of pictures / inability to properly hold your hand through the whole process.
 But if I can figure out how to do this – I promise – so can you 😉

-How to make Fairy Garden Houses
+How to make an easy DIY Fairy House

 - A bucket of flat little rocks**